Portmoak

+Portmoak used to be the harbour for boats to St Serf's Inch, where Lochleven priory used to be.
+The name Moak probably derives from the Gaelic mogh / mochan (serf / little serf) as the Gaelic name for the saint, although the church in Portmoak was dedicated to St Moanus, who may or may not be the same person.

-The main villages are Kinnesswood (where the Post Office is situated) and Scotlandwell.
+The main villages are Kinnesswood and Scotlandwell.

 Geography

 The parish is on the east side of Kinross-shire lying between Loch Leven and Fife.
 It is bounded by the parishes of Cleish, Kinross, Orwell, Strathmiglo, Falkland, Leslie, Kinglassie, Auchterderran and Ballingry.

 The area is a rich landscape of braes, crags, fine meadows, fertile fields and plantations.

 Bishop Hill

 The entire area of Portmoak is dominated by Bishop Hill, 1,512 ft (461 m) high, one of the Lomond Hills, known locally as "the bishop".
 On its lower reaches are oak, rowan and Scots pine.

 It is best approached by walkers from Scotlandwell.
 As you climb to the top of Bishop Hill, passing the subsidiary top of Munduff Hill as you go, you may see good views of Loch Leven, the Firth of Forth, Bass Rock, North Berwick Law, Mossmorran, the rain radar tower at the top of Munduff hill, the Ochils, the Forth Bridge, Schiehallion, the distant Cairngorms, West Lomond, East Lomond and Largo Law.